 - 5.1 Swale Borough Council members, town and parish councillors and members of the public were consulted at the September 2023 round of Area Committee meetings to seek feedback on the five priorities and their definitions. - 5.2 The detailed objectives within each priority were taken to all-staff briefings and the staff engagement group in October 2023.
 A workshop was held with external partners to seek their feedback on the priorities and the proposed vision statement.
 Political group leaders were also consulted to seek their views. - 5.3 The administration met to consider the feedback and used it to finalise the draft corporate plan. - 5.4 An 8-week public consultation was conducted on the draft version of the corporate plan ending on 25 January 2024.
 This was predominantly by means of an online survey, but key stakeholders were written to individually, including all of Swale's parish councils.
 The consultation was advertised on social media and through channels such as the business bulletin, as well as internally through staff communications. - 5.5 The consultation generated 29 responses.
-The first part of the consultation survey asked if responders agreed with each of objectives under the 5 priorities and the vision statement.
-The majority of responses were supportive of all (Appendix III). - 5.6 The second part of the consultation was a free-text box for responders to provide any comments.
+The first part of the consultation survey asked if responders agreed with each of the objectives under the 5 priorities and the vision statement.
+The majority of responses were supportive of all. - 5.6 The second part of the consultation was a free-text box for responders to provide any comments.
 The majority of responses included only general indications of support or the opposite, some included specific suggestions for changes.
-An analysis of responses has been carried out and classifying responses as supportive, unsupportive or neutral, six can be read as supportive, four as unsupportive and 23 as neutral. - 5.7 Following discussions with the administration, the Chair of the Policy & Resources Committee has considered the consultation responses and is recommending the following amendments be made to the draft Corporate Plan.
+An analysis of responses has been carried out and classifying responses as supportive, unsupportive or neutral, six can be read as supportive, four as unsupportive and 23 as neutral. - 5.7 Following discussions with the administration, the Chair of the Policy & Resources Committee considered the consultation responses and recommended some minor amendments to the text and images, as at Appendix I, be made to the draft corporate plan which were agreed at the Policy & Resources Committee meeting on 20 March 2024.